 The speech itself was really good – to say Obama is a charismatic speaker is a bit of an understatement.
 He’s an incredible speaker and really knew how to work the crowd and seemed to be enjoying he college feel to the crowd (being mainly college students of course) with comments of supposing to be studying in the library and working hard, and how it was unlucky UNC didn’t win the ACC (very popular comment that one!).
 There were some hilarious people in the crowd however, most memorably a woman sitting behind Obama who would shout “ABSOLUTELY!” every so often to whatever he was saying, drawing laughter from the crowd and Obama himself.
 At the end of his speech there was a huge applause, and Obama went forward to shake a load of peoples hands.
 Not sure the Secret Service were too happy about this (as a side note, does anyone else think its pretty dumb for the secret service to have uniforms emblazed with “secret service” all over it?!
 Sort of defeats the point of being secret in my eyes…), and then we faced to fighting task of getting out of the stadium.
 Woopee Doo.
 Thankfully it didn’t take too long, and after a quick-ish lunch in Lenoir (with the staff in their complaining to everyone and their dog about how they were never warmed of the sudden influx of people wanting food and how they couldn’t cope – well duhh do you not take note of what’s happening on campus?!
 From there I had to go and hand in an assignment to the Professor who’s class I had missed being at the speech.
 Which lead to a good half hour of interesting discussion about US and UK politics and how it’s a bad thing the Prime Minister doesn’t tour UK universities like the President.
 I didn’t really bother correcting that one, as I’m pretty sure if Cameron came to Manchester, not many people would be that fussed about it.
 If anyone…

 That evening was the highlight of the day – the Jimmy Fallon show with the President, filmed in Memorial hall on Campus.
 Pat had been offered the opportunity to work on the show (very lucky guy!) and he was telling me it was mental to set up the show – usually they had 6months to plan a show filmed in another location that normal, and in this case they had less that 5 days.
 Mental!
 Needless to say he was kept rather busy!
 The actual filming took place in the afternoon, and was aired late that night.
 Connor, Lindsay and I squished up on Lindsay’s couch and watched I on her TV, and we were all incredibly surprised at how great the show was.
 Jimmy Fallon really played up to the Carolina crowd, donning a Carolina hoodie and making fun of Duke, as well as performing a great song about college life to great laughter from all.
 The best bit however was the opening sequence of the show, which was filmed especially for the one off show in Chapel Hill the night before.
 How do I know this?
 Because all the drunken students on the sequence are in golfing gear, and there’s a brief shot of Alice, Lindsay, Me and a few other exchanges in full on golfing gear outside the Carolina Coffee Shop.
 Not a bad claim to fame to be honest!
-(Unfortunately because this blog was written so far after the airing of the show I can't find a link to the show...)
-Highlights of the show?
-Well these clips for sure - first one is with Dave Mathews singing "Walk of Shame" and the second one is the Slow Jam of the News with Obama...
+(Unfortunately because this blog was written so far after the airing of the show I can't find a link to the show...).
+Here is what I could find - an old YouTube clip of Obama 'slow jamming the news'.

 The Obama fever that gripped Carolina was definitely one of the more interesting experiences of my time at UNC, and it was a great opportunity to see the President of the United States up close (ish) and personal (well, not really…).
 It also gave me an opportunity to reflect upon what I’ve learnt about American, and more importantly, North Carolina politics over my time at UNC, and how different attitudes are to social issues we take for granted (in my opinion at least) in the UK.
 This has been reinforced since my summer travels (this blog has been written since then) which took me into other states and the Deep South, which I will comment on in those relevant posts.
 However, it was a fantastic experience to see such a renowned figurehead and hear him in the flesh (exactly the same as on TV to be honest).
 Although I do feel sorry for his supporters having to go through all that security malarkey every time they fancy sharing a cup of tea and some biscuits with him!